 Trees should be trimmed based upon age and motive for pruning.
 Younger specimens need a trim every 2 -3 years to help train them to a single main leading trunk and good branch structure, while a mature tree only needs a trim every 6 – 7 years to remove dead branches.

-In regards to oak trees, it’s a good idea to have them trimmed every 4 -5 years on average trimming no more than 25% of the tree’s foliage.
+In regards to how often to trim oak trees, it’s a good idea to have them trimmed every 4 -5 years on average trimming no more than 25% of the tree’s foliage.
 This prevents stressing the tree and also encourages new growth.